neurospeech/iis-ci/README.md

 1. IIS Site Editor to configure build-config.json file
 2. IIS Web Hook to automatically fetch-build-deploy
+3. Deploy using Source zip obtained from Git Sites like BitBucket, GitHub etc

 Why not use Kudu?
 ----------------